 If you’re interested in becoming a volunteer coach please fill out this form.
 Commissioner Mike Dober will then review your submission and get back to you!
-Coach is a very rewarding and our league thrives on volunteer coaches who care about our players and want to be a part of a community.
+Coaching is a very rewarding experience and our league thrives on volunteer coaches who care about our players and want to be a part of a community.

 Whether you are an experienced coach or a novice taking the reins of your first team, your main goal should be to create a fun and safe learning environment for your players.
 Many of the skills your players will practice and play with are just like those of their NFL heroes.
 Feel free to emphasize this connection to the real-life game!

 NFL FLAG games were designed to make it easy for every player to participate in their team's success.
 While size and skill certainly come into play when the action starts, your coaching should emphasize this aspect of "working together.”

 Tackle Tackling Early

 Don't let your practices dissolve into a giant pile of rambunctious kids.
 For both their safety and your sanity, make sure to discourage any tackling or roughness early on.
 Remind them that they won't help their team in a game by tackling or being rough.

 Help your players be good sports.
 After a game be sure to shake hands with or do a cheer for the other team.
 Applaud good play by both sides.
 Treat officials with respect.
 While imitating you, your team won't even recognize the good lesson they’re learning.

 The temptation to be another Don Shula or Bill Walsh will have to wait.
 While teaching football skills and strategies is important, keep your lessons as simple as possible.
 As your team grasps the basics, move on to more advanced ideas.
 Overloading young players with too much information too early can cause confusion for them and headaches for you.